 Disability Resource Center (drc) accommodations

-US Santa Cruz is committed to continuing to create an academic environment that supports its diverse student body.
-We encourage all students who may benefit from learning more about Disability Resource Center (DRC) COVID-19 resources to visit their website or contact them by phone at 831-459-2089 or by email at firstname.lastname@example.org.
+US Santa Cruz is committed to creating an academic environment that supports its diverse student body.
+We encourage all students who may benefit from learning more about Disability Resource Center (DRC) resources to visit their website or contact them by phone at 831-459-2089 or by email at firstname.lastname@example.org.

 We recommend that you read all emails from your instructor regarding the exam plan.
 If there is no clear information about your exam, then email your instructor for information on how the exam will be managed.
 If your instructor does not provide this information, connect with your DRC Service Coordinator for support.